Chapter 15.16

 2. Utility extension;

-5. Approved street, water, storm and sanitary sewer construction drawings for a preliminary plat;
+4. Approved permit for street, water, storm and sanitary sewer construction for a preliminary plat;

-9. Special permission of the permit authority for site work under five hundred cubic yards based on a demonstration that extenuating circumstances are present and that the project is consistent with the grading and drainage plan with landscaping, soil stabilization and surface groundcover elements including continuous maintenance;
+6. Special permission of the permit authority for site work less than or equal to five hundred cubic yards based on a demonstration that extenuating circumstances are present and that the project is consistent with the grading and drainage plan with landscaping, soil stabilization and surface groundcover elements including continuous maintenance;

-10. For site work over five hundred cubic yards, the purpose of which is not to achieve approval or development under subdivisions 1 through 8 of this subsection.
+7. For site work over five hundred cubic yards, the purpose of which is not to achieve approval or development under subsections (A)(1) through (5) of this section.

 a.
 Decision Criteria.
 The permit authority may approve or approve with modifications an application submitted under this subsection only if:

 i.
-The proposal is in accord with the comprehensive plan, comprehensive drainage plan, zoning code, drainage management code and other city codes and adopted standards,
+The proposal is in accord with the comprehensive plan, comprehensive stormwater plan, zoning code, stormwater management code and other city codes and adopted standards,

 ii.
 The approval of the proposal will not pose a threat to or be detrimental to the public health, safety and welfare, and